ibm-cloud-docs/iaas-vpn/getting-started.md

 Now that the VPN access is configured, you can log in using your browser.

-1. Open your web browser and click on any one of the [available VPN endpoints](https://www.ibm.com/cloud/vpn-access).
+1. Open your web browser and click on any one of the [available VPN endpoints](https://www.ibm.com/cloud/vpn-access){: external}.

    Supported operating systems and browser pairs are as follows:

       * Vista/Win7/Win8/Win2003/Win2008: Chrome, 360SE, MSIE, Firefox
       * Linux: Chrome, Firefox
       * MacOS: Safari, Chrome

 2. When prompted, enter the VPN login credentials that you configured in [Setting the VPN password](#set-vpn-password).

    * If you have a stand-alone MotionPro client installed, your client is launched automatically.
    * If you do not have a client installed, the compatible version of the MotionPro client is available for you to download.
 3. With the MotionPro client, dependent on your operating system, you can follow different steps to create a connection.
 For more information about connecting using a MotionPro client, see [Stand-alone clients](/docs/iaas-vpn?topic=iaas-vpn-standalone-vpn-clients).